Primary Writing Requirement

 Take the Writing Self-Placement Survey.* Complete parts one and two of the survey.
 If you are an international student or are still unsure what course is right for you, you should continue on to part three.
 After completing part three, you will have an opportunity to speak with a writing placement advisor.

 Log in to the my.rochester portal.
-On the right-hand side of the screen, find the link marked "Writing Self-Placement Survey" under "Courses.”
-Click that link to complete the survey.
+On the right-hand side of the screen, find your class year link under "My Organizations.”
+Click that link, then under the left side panel click on "Writing Self-Placement Survey" to take the survey.

 *Note: Students entering through the Early Connection Opportunity (ECO) program or EAPP do not need to take the Writing Self-Placement Survey.
 ECO students work with ECO summer writing instructors and OMSA counselors to select their writing course, while EAPP students are enrolled in their courses through EAPP itself.